 The MSM's response to Nelson Mandela had once been variably, but often less-reservedly, hostile, morphing gradually and in pursuit of popularity, as first apartheid crumbled and collapsed, then Mandela was released.
 The UK's media was given to display the whole chamelic pallet with regards to this world leader.

 Much as the MSM, especially the Sun Newspaper, have latterly attempted to do with regards to their reporting of the Hillsborough Disaster, today they would likely much prefer to bury mention of the bulk of their earlier Mandela stuff.
-Greatly missed- especially in the light of current global politics- aside from those saccharin sweet tabloid articles, Mandela would today likely prove far too much of a hot potato for much of much of the UK's increasingly reactionary MSM.
+Greatly missed- especially in the light of current global politics- aside from those saccharin sweet tabloid articles, Mandela would today likely prove far too much of a hot potato for much of the UK's increasingly reactionary MSM.

 None amongst the above mentioned individuals has or had adopted a wholly unreserved stance upon Israel and Israeli actions.
 Each of these individuals held or still holds stated reservations regarding the West Bank, the Gaza Strip and the Golan Heights as they currently stand.
 Nelson Mandela was the least accepting and Thatcher the least critical, but we could easily have predicted or expected this much.
 Even Thatcher, though, was not always comfortable in her dealings with the State of Israel.